ethanthoma/personal-website/posts/llms_dont_make_sense.md

 You may be an optimist.
 Fair.
 I am not though.
 I simply cannot see how the network will become a general purpose computer from looking at network data.
-And for that reason, I don't see how LLMs will learn to be AGI by looking a text.
+And for that reason, I don't see how LLMs will learn to be AGI by looking at text.

 ## The Human Experience